Page updated 30 November 2023

 - are at highest risk of getting seriously ill from Covid-19

-- have symptoms of COVID-19 that started within the last 5 days
+- have symptoms of Covid-19 that started within the last five days

 - have tested positive for Covid-19 by PCR or LFT within the last five days.

 If you think you, or someone you care for, is eligible for these treatments you can contact your GP surgery or hospital specialist, of NHS 111, when you have a positive test, and request a referral to the assessment unit.

 It depends what other medication people are taking whether they can have the treatment, so all patients must be clinically assessed.